 V

-Vacuum tube – an electronic component used in amplifiers and other audio equipment to amplify and shape electrical signals, known for their warm and natural sound.
+Vacuum tube: an electronic component used in amplifiers and other audio equipment to amplify and shape electrical signals, known for their warm and natural sound.

-Vinyl – a type of analog audio format that uses grooves on a rotating disc to reproduce sound, often used for high-quality playback of music recordings.
+Vinyl: a type of analog audio format that uses grooves on a rotating disc to reproduce sound, often used for high-quality playback of music recordings.

-Voltage – a measure of electrical potential difference, often used to describe the strength or level of an audio signal.
+Voltage: A measure of electrical potential difference, often used to describe the strength or level of an audio signal.

-VU meter – a type of analog meter used to display the volume level of an audio signal, often used in mixing consoles and other audio equipment.
+VU meter: A type of analog meter used to display the volume level of an audio signal, often used in mixing consoles and other audio equipment.

 W

-Wah pedal – a type of guitar effects pedal that alters the tone of a guitar signal by sweeping a band of frequencies up and down.
+Wah: A type of guitar effects pedal that alters the tone of a guitar signal by sweeping a band of frequencies up and down.

-Warmth – a term used to describe a pleasing, full, and natural sound quality in an audio recording or signal, often associated with analog equipment or techniques.
+Warmth: A term used to describe a pleasing, full, and natural sound quality in an audio recording or signal, often associated with analog equipment or techniques.

-Waveform – a visual representation of an audio signal, showing the changes in amplitude and frequency over time.
+Waveform: A visual representation of an audio signal, showing the changes in amplitude and frequency over time.

-White noise – a type of random noise that contains all frequencies at equal levels, often used in testing and calibration of audio equipment.
+White noise: A type of random noise that contains all frequencies at equal levels, often used in testing and calibration of audio equipment.

 Windscreen – a foam or mesh covering used to reduce or eliminate wind noise in microphone recordings, often used in outdoor or field recording.